/topic without parameters should display topic

 /topic <channel> changes the topic to the channel name (against the RFC)

 /topic <channel> <topic> changes the topic to the channel name followed by the topic (again, against the RFC)

-#3 Updated by EgS over 11 years ago
+#3 Updated by EgS almost 12 years ago

 Um first of all: if there already is a bug covering this topic, then please stick to that one.
 This makes things less confusing for users searching the existing bugs.
 Yes, there is actually a way to reopen bugs.